 - Vitamin B9 (Folic Acid) is important to pregnant women for protection against neural tube defects in their unborn children.
 Vitamin B9, in combination with B12 and Vitamin C is necessary for the breakdown of proteins and the formation of hemoglobin, a compound in red blood cells that transports oxygen and carbon dioxide throughout the body.
 Women on birth control pills and all women of childbearing age as well as people suffering from heart disease and those taking daily antibiotics should be taking at least 400mg of folic acid a day.

-- Vitamin B12 (Cyanocobalamin) is crucial in preventing anemia.
+- Vitamin B12 (Cyanocobalamin) is crucial in avoiding anemia.
 It aids Folic Acid in regulating the formation of red blood cells and helps in the body's utilization of iron stores.
-Vitamin B12 also acts to prevent nerve damage, maintains fertility, promotes normal growth and development of the fatty sheathes that cover and protect nerve endings.
+Vitamin B12 also acts to counter nerve damage, maintains fertility, promotes normal growth and development of the fatty sheathes that cover and protect nerve endings.
 It has also been linked to the production of neurotransmitters that assist memory and learning.

 - d-Biotin is required, like all the B-complex vitamins, for fat and protein metabolism and in maintaining the effectiveness of immunity and gene function.
 Biotin deficiency is most common in the elderly and diabetics.

 For added health benefits, we've added Insotol, PABA, and Choline Bitartrate.
-Insotol has been shown to help prevent hardening of the arteries and protects the heart.
+Insotol has been shown to help stop hardening of the arteries and protects the heart.
 PABA is necessary for the metabolism of amino acids and in the formulation of blood.
 Choline Bitartrate is necessary for normal nerve and brain function.